Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 All arriving passengers will be tested for COVID-19 at the airport and on day 5 of their stay.
 Those staying for over 10 days need to take another test on the 10th day as well.
 The total cost of the all tests combined is BHD 36.

+A night curfew is in place from 10pm until 4am.
 Many attractions and activities such as sightseeing and tours, island hopping and excursions are available again.

 Travellers from all countries are allowed to enter.
 Tourists must have a confirmed booking at a registered tourist facility/hotel and fulfill visa requirements.